-For the year ended 31 December 2011 £000 For the year ended 31 December 2010 £000
+For the year ended 31 December 2012 £000 For the year ended 31 December 2011 £000

-Administration charges 13,750 11,250
+Administration charges 7,244 13,750

-Audit fees 18 13
+Audit fees 15 18

-Asset monitor fees 9 (1)
+Asset monitor fees 10 9

-13,777 11,262
+7,269 13,777

 Audit fees relate to the statutory audit Asset monitor fees are also payable to the auditors and their associates for services in relation to their role as asset monitor.
-The LLP had no employees during the year (2010 none) Included in administration charges is a management fee for administration services charged by C&G and a corporate service fee charged by SFM.
+The LLP had no employees during the year (2011 none) Included in administration charges is a management fee for administration services charged by C&G and a corporate service fee charged by SFM.
+In April 2012 the administration services carried out by C&G were taken over by LTSB and the subsequent fees charged have been included within the deemed loan interest.